karan3242/XRF_data_parser/README.md

 #### Items with High SD

-Pulls data from "Item Data" and elements with a standard deviations higher than the threshold set in "Deviations", and the table with element concentrations with their related Z scores, along with the Standard deviation, and the range between the minimum and maximum values.
+Pulls data from "Item Data" and elements with a standard deviations  and the table with element concentrations with their related Z scores, along with the Standard deviation, and the range between the minimum and maximum values.
-The text summary of the elements with high standard deviation is also presented along with a corresponding box plot, to help identify outliers.
+The text summary of the elements is also presented.

 ### Selected Readings